Museum-Barberini/Barberini-Analytics/visualizations/sigma/README.md

 ## Development

-For general information on how to work with custom visuals, read [here](https://medium.com/@jatin7gupta/getting-started-with-power-bi-custom-visuals-59ce8d850feb).
+For general information on how to work with custom visuals, read [the MS Docs article about it](https://docs.microsoft.com/de-de/power-bi/developer/visuals/custom-visual-develop-tutorial).
 First of all, to develop custom visuals, you will need to install the Power BI visual tools:

 ```powershell
 npm install -g powerbi-visuals-tools